RosNayak/Sorghum-Plant-Classification/README.md

 ### Weights and Biases Chart Comparison
 ![Performance Comparison Chart](https://user-images.githubusercontent.com/45042726/161035988-1d08fd15-8d4e-46c7-ab51-a379133a8757.png)

 #### The models further were written in pytorch lightning module.
 Pytorch Lightning ensures efficient usage of the GPU, hence does not give CUDA memory exceeded error.
+The implementation is done in the pytorch-lightning-sorghum-classification-notebook.ipynb.

 ### EfficientNetB3